null-channel/the-ai-games/2023/TheAIGames/CompetativeCoding/MatrixRotation/problem.md

 ## Prompt 2

-Write a function that takes a 2d matrics of integers and a positive integer x.
+Write a function that takes a 2d matrix of integers and a positive integer x.
 The function should return the matrix rotated to the left, counter clockwise, x times.

 Example

-## Have it explain the big O of the solution for both time and space complexity
+## Can you please explain the big O of the solution for both time and space complexity

-## Ask it if it can do it better
+## Can we do better on ether time or space complexity?